 We all want the freedom to move, which is why bone health is so important.
 Bone breaks and fractures can lead to chronic pain, long-term physical disability, and can prevent us from engaging in the exciting activities our valleys have to offer.
 Fractures can also be a sign of a serious bone disease such as osteoporosis and, if left untreated or ill-managed, can lead to further fractures and trauma later in life.
 When you break or fracture a bone, it is vital that you receive the right diagnosis, medical care, and establish a plan to manage your bone health.

 At ValleyOrtho, we take a prevention-first approach to bone health.
-We are not only here to help you heal after a fracture—as a fracture liaison services provider—we aim to prevent fractures in the first place.
+We are not only here to help you heal after a fracture—as a fracture prevention services provider—we aim to prevent fractures in the first place.
 We offer personalized care and can work with you and your primary care provider on a long-term management plan that will get you back to your best as soon as possible.

 During the initial consultation, patients may be referred for a wide range of tests to address specific areas of concern and establish a blueprint for ongoing bone health management.
 These tests could include: